“There always comes a time when life gets normal. That’s when I wish to stretch beyond my limits.”

 I’ll be clear.

 Somehow, we wish to be better at what we do, make life great, and hope for a future that’s brighter than the present.

-So we build up thoughts of going bigger
+So we start dreaming about going bigger

 No matter at which stage you’re in life, you’d want to grow.

 - If you have a job, you’d want a better one.

 - If you’re happy and content, you’d still see space for some more.